tyomaiva/first-rust-course/src/syntax_basics.md

 #         Self{x: x, y: y}
 #     }
 # }
+// ... add here your implementation of Line and it's methods
+// ...
 fn main() {
     let point1 = MyPoint::new(2., 1.);
     let point2 = MyPoint::new(-2., -1.);